leochung97/Typer-Drive/README.md

 In Typer Drive, players will be able to:
 - Start a new game and mute any sounds from the game
-- Type up randomly generated words to deal damage to enemies and bosses
+- Type up randomly generated words to deal damage to enemies
 - Lose the game if they are too slow at defeating the enemy
-- Progressively face more difficult enemies
+- Fight against an infinite amount of enemies
+- See their score in terms of words typed and enemies defeated
 - Become faster and more accurate at typing!

 ## Wireframes

-The game will mostly take up the player's browser tab in the following format.
+This game will take place in the player's browser and offer simple navigation buttons for Instructions, Starting / Restarting the Game, and Muting / Playing sound.
+The game will also feature links to my GitHub and LinkedIn profile.

 ![Wireframe](https://github.com/leochung97/Typer-Drive/blob/main/assets/Wireframe.png)